BlueBerryBB9/Le_Recyclotron/README.md

 ## MAKE SOUND DATA FOR TESTING + TEST ROUTES AFTER

-- CHECK THAT DATA IS CORRECTLY RETURNED ON RESPONSE !!!!! (bcs it's not smth happening rn... i think...)
-- Check That ONnequest webhook works
+- Check That OnRequest webhook works

 - Things to do except classic security features :